Sadat X

-Derek W. Murphy (born December 29, 1968), better known as Sadat X, is an American rapper, best known as a member of alternative hip hop group Brand Nubian.
+Derek W. Murphy (born December 29, 1968), better known as Sadat X, is an American rapper and educator, best known as a member of alternative hip-hop group Brand Nubian.
 Originally known as Derek X, Sadat takes his name from former Egyptian president Anwar Sadat.

 Early life

 Sadat X was born in the Bronx, New York City.
 He and DJ Alamo are childhood friends who grew up together in the Bronx, where Sadat and his family lived at Concourse Village.
 Sadat's father and Alamo's father knew each other and grew up together in Harlem, New York City at Lincoln Projects.
 At age 11, he and his parents moved to New Rochelle where he met future Brand Nubian bandmates Grand Puba and Lord Jamar.
 He first started rapping after his father brought him a turntable to DJ.
 He was known as "DJ D-Rock" and "Kid Paradise".
 According to Jamar, Sadat's father had an extensive record collection of different genres of music to where Sadat would use for the group's discography of their albums.
 During his time while attending high school, he became a member of the Five Percent Nation after seeing one his family members and friends being involved as 5 Percenters.

 Murphy played on the basketball team at Salesian High School in New Rochelle.
 He led Division III of the Catholic High School Athletic Association (CHSAA) in scoring with 22 points per game during the 1985–86 season.
 Murphy committed to play college basketball for the Howard Bison.
-Heplayed point guard for the Bison basketball team.
+He played point guard for the Bison basketball team.